 You can take the quiz to find your perfect Baby Lock here.
 The Jubilant is one of seven machines in Baby Lock’s Genuine Collection.
 This collection includes affordable machines, portable machines, and beginner-friendly machines.
 You can see them in action in this short video from Baby Lock.

-While all of Baby Lock’s machines are sold through local sewing machine dealers, most of the Genuine Collection machines (except for the Brilliant and the Accomplish) are also sold online through Nancy’s Notions and other retailers, like Sewing Machines Plus (and, yes, that is an affiliate link).
+While all of Baby Lock’s machines are sold through local sewing machine dealers, the Genuine Collection machines are also sold online through Sewing Machines Plus and Quilt in a Day.

 So what makes the Jubilant special?
 It’s very light weight at under 15 pounds/7 kg.
 The Genuine Collection machine tote is what I use to carry my Jubilant around.
 Here’s I am on the bus with my Jubilant.

 I can fit the machine in the tote comfortably on my lap.
 Inside of the tote, there’s enough room for my fabric (which is in the canvas tote bag), the manual, and a project book.
 The tote also has a large front pocket where I can keep my fabric scissors, thread, and other supplies like fabric markers.

 You can watch my unboxing video to see what’s included in the Jubilant box and the other accessories I have, like the extension table and Quilting Foot Kit.
 Even though I just posted the video last week, it was actually filmed about four months ago (#becauselife).
 If you can’t see the video below, click here to watch it on YouTube.